+Contents 1

-1. Introduction 2
+Introduction 2

-2. Our future council 5
+Our future council 5

-3. How we work with partners 8
+How we work with partners 8

-4. Listening to citizens and empowering communities 9
+Listening to citizens and empowering communities 9

-5. Our priorities for 2023 to 2027 11
+Our priorities for 2023-27 11

-6. Our finances 16
+Our finances 16

-7. Our People 19
+Our People 18

-8. Managing Performance 21
+Managing Performance 19

-۸nı pendiy 1: Draft Delivery Plan 22
+Appendix 1: Delivery Plan 20

-1. Introduction
+Introduction

-The past two years have been a turbulent time for the people of Edinburgh and its institutions.
+The past three years have been a turbulent time for the people of Edinburgh and its institutions.
 From the Covid pandemic onwards, every family in our city has felt the effects of the economic, health and social challenges we have all had to face.